itsjunetime/smserver/docs/API.md

 | addresses | If the `Merge contact addresses` option is turned on in the host device's settings, this field will contain all of the email addresses and phone numbers that are associated with the contact who holds this `chat_identifier`. |

 ## `name`
 Retrieves the contact name that accompanies chat_identifier `name`.
-Returns plain text, not JSON.
+Returns plain text.

 | Key | Required | Type | Description |
 | - | - | - | - |